“My brethren, let not many of you become teachers, knowing that we shall receive a stricter judgment.”

 Note James includes himself in the word “we.”
 God holds apostles and leaders to this high standard as well.

 2 Ti.
 2:15, “Be diligent to present yourself approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth.”

 1 Ti.
 4:6-7, “If you instruct the brethren in these things, you will be a good minister of Jesus Christ, nourished in the words of faith and of the good doctrine which you have carefully followed.
 7 But reject profane and old wives’ fables, and exercise yourself toward godliness.”

 Unauthorized teachers of God’s Word set themselves up for double discipline.

-Those who use the office of Bible teacher for their own purposes step into divine discipline on their lives.
-Those who faithfully teach God’s Word will receive special reward for doing so.
+Those who use the office of Bible teachers for their own purposes step into a divine discipline in their lives.
+Those who faithfully teach God’s Word will receive a special reward for doing so.